websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md

 * Finding and Remove Unused Objects
 * Testing with a Copy of the Pruned Database

+## Removing Obsolete Data

+Your database may have obsolete data or data leftover from obsolete features.
+Both are easy to clean up.

+1. Use the [Data Cleanup](../reference/data-cleanup.md) tool to remove data from obsolete modules.

+1. Use the [Data Removal](../reference/data-removal.md) tool to remove obsolete data from available modules.

 ## Removing Duplicate Web Content Structure Field Names

 If you've used Web Content Management extensively, you might have structures without unique field names.
 Find and remove duplicate field names before upgrading.
 If you upgraded to Liferay Portal 6.2 previously and skipped doing this, you'll encounter this error: